digital-blueprint/webapppassword/README.md

 If you have started the docker container you can login to your Nextcloud container with `admin`/`admin` and receive a temporary app password for your user.

+There also is our [Nextcloud file picker](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/tree/master/packages/file-handling#filesource) in the example.

 ![screenshot](screenshot-filepicker.png)

 Take a look at [index.html](docs/example/index.html) for the source code of the page.